 Tim is the co-founder of the Cuba Writers Program and has served as a featured expert for National Geographic Expeditions in Cuba, Spain, Portugal, Patagonia, and Tierra del Fuego.
-He is the winner of a Writer’s Digest Popular Fiction Award and a Solas Best Travel Writing Award, and his short fiction and essays have appeared in Literary Hub, Colorado Review, Gulf Coast, The Millions, Fiction Writers Review, Writer’s Chronicle, Backcountry, and many others.
+He’s the winner of a Writer’s Digest Popular Fiction Award and a Solas Best Travel Writing Award, and his short fiction and essays have appeared in Literary Hub, Colorado Review, Gulf Coast, The Millions, Fiction Writers Review, Writer’s Chronicle, Backcountry, and many others.

 Additional biographical detail is available here.